KeesCBakker/synology-ci-cd-nodejs-demo/README.md

 visit the IP of the machine on port 3000, it will return `Hello World!
 My watch says: {server-time}`.

 ## How does it do it?
-More at this blog.
-But it uses a multi stage container that will test & build a production container.
+<a href="https://keestalkstech.com/2019/11/docker-on-synology-from-git-to-running-container-the-easy-way/">More at this blog.
+But it uses a multi stage container that will test & build a production container.</a>